CoreyWarren/coldcmerch.com/django/coldcmerch/shop/readme.md

 https://www.django-rest-framework.org/api-guide/permissions/

-## Accessing your "RetrieveCartView" and such in API using Postman/etc as an Authenticated User:
+## Accessing your "RetrieveCartView" and such in API using Postman/etc as an Authenticated User

 > In Headers, your key should be "Authorization"

 > In Value, your value should be "Bearer X", where X is your session/refresh token.
 Yes, you need the space there.

-## Updating a model object (a 'record') with a single queryset in Django:
+## Updating a model object (a 'record') with a single queryset in Django

 https://stackoverflow.com/questions/2712682/how-to-select-a-record-and-update-it-with-a-single-queryset-in-django